Lightweight Performance

 Triathlon

 Triathlon bikes are very similar to time trials bikes (so much so that manufacturers will often build time trials bikes using Tri frames).
-Triathlon bikes usually have more versatile gearing, because the routes tend to be longer and hillier.
-The handlebars and stem are usually below the level of the saddle, affording a very aerodynamic position, as well as allowing the rider to rest the ‘running’ muscles (the running portion of a triathlon is directly after the cycling).
+The functional difference is that triathlon bikes usually have more versatile gearing, because the routes tend to be longer and hillier.
+The handlebars and stem are usually below the level of the saddle.
+This affords a very aerodynamic position, as well as allowing the rider to rest the ‘running’ muscles (the running portion of a triathlon is directly after the cycling).

 Much like time trials bikes, triathlon bikes are very specialized, and are not easily adapted to other roles.